project-koku/koku/docs/rosetta_on_m1.rst

 Using Rosetta
 =============

 Rosetta enables a Mac with Apple silicon to use apps built for a Mac with an Intel processer.
-Check out and follow the steps on `how to install Rosetta on your Mac`_.
+Follow the steps on `how to install Rosetta on your Mac`_.

 TL;DR: ::